Treherbert: Transport

 The main road in the northerly direction out of Treherbert is the A4061 Rhigos Mountain Road towards Hirwaun and the A465 Heads of the Valleys Road.
 It was built as a relief project for unemployed miners and opened in November 1929.

 Railway

-Treherbert railway station is the last stop on the Transport for Wales Rhondda Line, which runs from the capital city, Cardiff.
+Treherbert railway station is the last stop on the Transport for Wales Rhondda Line, which runs from Cardiff.
 Prior to the Dr Beeching plans in the 1960s the railway line continued from Treherbert through Tynewydd to Blaencwm.
 From here it turned left at Pen Pych into Blaencwm.
 In Blaencwm, the line descended into a single-track tunnel under Mynydd Blaengwynfi, emerging in the village of Blaengwynfi in the nearby Afan valley.
 The journey took approximately 8 minutes.

 Sport

 Treherbert is home to rugby union club Treherbert RFC.
 The team is a member of the Welsh Rugby Union and was founded by local colliers in 1879.

 Treherbert also produced one of Wales' first rugby league teams, Treherbert RLFC, playing for just two seasons between 1908 and 1910.

 Treherbert is also home to Welsh darts player Wayne Warren.